 Who would’ve thought that Cindy Campbell’s party, who just wanted to raise some money for school clothes before the new school term began, would be the catalyst to launch a culture.
 For that now historic party, she rented out the first-floor recreation room of the 100-unit apartment building they lived in, and had her brother Clive be the DJ.

 The flyer was hand-drawn, and only cost 50 cents for “fellas”, 25 cents for ladies.
 Clive and Cindy’s dad got the drinks from a local cash-and-carry, and their mom covered the food.
 It was truly a family affair.

 Clive’s friend, Coke La Rock, decided to start shouting out names of other friends over the drum-heavy introductions and instrumental breakdowns Clive had decided to play.

 “Yes, yes y’all!
 And it don’t stop!”

 The room held 300 people; they all had a great time.
 No one had heard of DJ Kool Herc before that night: the next day, he was famous across the Bronx.
-Soon, he’d be hailed as the architect of an entirely new music.
+Soon, he’d be hailed as the architect of an entirely new kind of music.

-Herc’s playlist was eclectic, and paid little heed to the trends of the day.
+Herc’s playlist was eclectic and paid little heed to the trends of the day.
 A recent not-quite-hit such as It’s Just Begun by the Jimmy Castor Bunch became an anthem for what was soon a large and growing audience.
 He’d play James Brown, but not the singles – rather, raw cuts from live albums.
 And when he came across a record with the right ingredients, it didn’t matter what genre it came from – English prog rockers Babe Ruth and the Edgar Winter Group’s Frankenstein got spun in Herc’s sets, too.